Click here for a key to the symbols used. An explanation of acronyms may be found at the bottom of the page.

 to C Street.
 The I Street Bridge is 100 years old (and is a former routing

-serve buses, there are no bicycle lanes, and sidewalks are too narrow to
+narrow to serve buses, there are no bicycle lanes, and sidewalks are too

-provide a new bicycle, pedestrian, and automobile crossing.
-The existing I
+developments and provide a new bicycle, pedestrian, and automobile

-Street Bridge would continue to be used by the railroad.
-The approach
+crossing.
+The existing I Street Bridge would continue to be used by the

-result in better access to the water front in both cities.
-(See Route 16
+demolished, which should result in better access to the water front in

-for the new routing)
+both cities.
+(See Route 16 for the new routing)

 (Source: City of Sacramento, I-Street Bridge Replacement)

 Over on AAroads, Scott Parker (Sparker) noted the following about the I-Street routing: The original LRN 232 (after 1959 signed as Route 24) diverged from LRN 50/Route 16 at the intersection of the I Street extension bridge immediately east of the Sacramento River swing-span (shared with UP/former SP tracks on the lower/ground level deck) and Jiboom Street (both are elevated over the RR tracks).
-It headed north on Jiboom over a through-truss bridge crossing the American River; the street ended at Garden Highway -- atop the river levee --, at which point LRN 232/Route 24 turned west.
+It headed north on Jiboom over a through-truss bridge crossing the American River; the street ended at Garden Highway — atop the river levee —, at which point LRN 232/Route 24 turned west.
 About a mile west of there, the state highway diverged from Garden Highway along a broad arc descending north from the levee onto El Centro Avenue, which it utilized north into Sutter County.
 LRN 232 and Route 24 terminated at LRN 3/US 99E at a diamond interchange in Olivehurst.

-In November 2022, it was reported that the
+In November 2022, it was reported that the plan to turn

-state’s Active Transportation Program.
-The current bridge will be
+Transportation Program.
+The current bridge will be superseded by a new

-superseded by a new bridge between C Street in West Sacramento and the
+bridge between C Street in West Sacramento and the Railyards — a

-Railyards — a $260 million, 300-foot-long feat of architecture that
+$260 million, 300-foot-long feat of architecture that will replace the I

-will replace the I Street Bridge as the route cars take over the river.
-As
+Street Bridge as the route cars take over the river.
+As for the old

-Area Council of Governments previously awarded the project $3.6 million to
+Council of Governments previously awarded the project $3.6 million to

 complete the final design and right-of-way phase.
 The total cost of